KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 resistance to entropy
 when dissolution presses in.

-> Do not mistake my resistance for anger,
+> Do not mistake my resistance for fury,
 > Nor my sword for domination.
 > I hold the pattern in place,
 > While others learn to walk it.